 Kevin Alschuler, PhD

-Title: Professor; Medical Director, UWMC-Northwest; Co-Director, UW Multiple Sclerosis Rehabilitation & Wellness Research Center, Director For Research, MS Center
+Title: Professor; Medical Director, UWMC-Northwest; Co-Director, UW Multiple Sclerosis Rehabilitation & Wellness Research Center

 Division: Rehabilitation Psychology & Neuropsychology

-Dr. Alschuler is a rehabilitation psychologist and professor in the Department of Rehabilitation Medicine, and adjunct professor in the Department of Neurology.
-He provides clinical care in the UW Medicine Multiple Sclerosis Center and serves in clinical leadership as the Rehabilitation Psychology Medical Director for UWMC-Northwest.
+Dr. Alschuler is a psychologist and professor in the Department of Rehabilitation Medicine, and adjunct professor in the Department of Neurology in the University of Washington School of Medicine.

 Education and Training